avine/bem-flex-grid/README.md

 </div>
 ```

-Here's an example when using `.bfg--col`:
+Here's an example when using `.bfg--col` modifier:

 ```html
 <div class="bfg bfg--col">